When your Rent Now tenancy ends you have a few options: end the tenancy, sign a renewal contract or allow it to 'go periodic'.

 First they sign, followed by the landlord.
-The deposit will remain in the landlord's DPS account and we'll re-issue the How to Rent guide and the Prescribed Information about the tenancy deposit.
+The deposit will remain in the landlord's government approved deposit protection scheme account and we'll re-issue the How to Rent guide and the Prescribed Information about the tenancy deposit.

 Can I Change the Rent, Guarantors, Tenants, Fixed-Term Length, etc. when I Renew?

 When you sign a new AST through us you can change: